joelparkerhenderson/git-commit-message/README.md

 # Git commit message

-To write a great git commit message, use these two guidelines.
+To write a great git commit message, take a look at these guidelines and suggestions.

+## Top priorities

+For the best git commit messages:

+  * Read these guidelines and suggestions, then discuss them with your teammates.

+  * Emphasize clear communication, because commit messages help you and your teammates.

+  * Use a git commit template such as our file [git_commit_template.txt](doc/git_commit_template.txt)

-## Begin with a short summary subject line
+## Begin with a short summary

+For the short summary line a.k.a. message subject:

   * Start with an imperative present active verb: Add, Drop, Fix, Refactor, Optimize, etc.

   * Use up to 50 characters; this is the git official preference.

-  * End without a period.
+  * Finish without a sentence-ending period.

-## Continue with a longer description.
+## Continue with a longer description

+For the longer description lines a.k.a. message body:

  * If you want to write more, then add a blank line after the title, and write as much as you want.

- * Use up to 72 characters per line; this is the git official preference.
+ * Use up to 72 characters per line for typical text for word wrap.

+ * Use as many characters as needed for atypical text, such as URLs, terminal output, formatted messages, etc.

  * Include any kind of notes, links, examples, etc. as you want.